arcadiapage/arcadiapage.github.io/_posts/2021-02-26-things-i-wish-i-knew-earlier-about-my-emotional-health-as-an-infp.md

 With this realization, I became a lot more forgiving of those who don't fully understand where I'm coming from.
 It still bothers me from time to time, but overall I'm much happier, and I don't worry much about people not getting me.

-# Take positive action, no matter how small.
+# Take positive action, no matter how small

 My mind vividly processes my life.
 As a result, I often get stuck in fear, anxiety, and indecision.
 When I feel paralyzed, deciding to take a small positive step forward helps me to get moving.